owainlewis/awesome-artificial-intelligence/README.md

 ## Philosophy of AI

-* [Superintelligence](http://www.amazon.com/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/0199678111) - Superintelligence asks the questions: What happens when machines surpass humans in general intelligence (also available as audio from audible.com)
+* [Superintelligence](http://www.audible.co.uk/pd/Non-fiction/Superintelligence-Audiobook/B00LPMA33G) - Superintelligence asks the questions: What happens when machines surpass humans in general intelligence
+* [Our Final Invention: Artificial Intelligence and the End of the Human Era](http://www.audible.co.uk/pd/Non-fiction/Our-Final-Invention-Audiobook/B00KLJMDH8) - Our Final Invention explores the perils of the heedless pursuit of advanced AI.
+Until now, human intelligence has had no rival.
+Can we coexist with beings whose intelligence dwarfs our own?
+And will they allow us to?

 ## Free online content